TheJoshBrod/Hurricane-Readiness/README.md

 3.)
 When Ollama serve is running, in a new terminal run `ollama run llama3.2:latest`

 4.)
-Wait until the model finishes installing, then close that terminal (leave the ollama serve terminal open)
+Wait until the model finishes installing, then close that terminal with `/bye` (leave the other terminal where you ran `ollama serve` running)

 ### Start the backend API